opatut/stackedfortress/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+### Non-project files

+**Notice:** Not all files in this repository are part of this project and are being redistributed under their respective terms.
+This includes:

+- the DejaVu font files, see [here](http://dejavu-fonts.org/wiki/License) for the license
+- the Absender font file, created by [Nick Polifroni](http://www.remedy667.com/)